AdobeDocs/cis-photoshop-api-docs/src/pages/general-workflow/index.md

 ## Input and Output file storage

-The Photoshop API works with any public or signed url.
+The Lightroom API works with any public or signed url.
 We have documented a few of the most common storage services and how to generate the urls programmatically.

 **AWS S3:** Pre-signed GET/PUT URL.
 For more information about pre-signed urls on S3 you can go [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html).
 Here are some code samples that show you how to generate your pre-signed urls programmatically:
   - [Node.js](https://github.com/AdobeDocs/cis-photoshop-api-docs/tree/main/sample-code/storage-app/aws-s3/presignedURLs.js) <br />Please note that creating pre-signed urls for AWS S3 requires signature version S3V4, as demonstrated in the sample code.